-The three standards of satisfactory academic progress are evaluated at the end of each semester and students are notified by letter to their home address on record, with similar notification sent to their official Oglethorpe e-mail address, of any adverse ("warning," "suspension" or "probation") SAP status.
+The three standards of satisfactory academic progress are evaluated at the end of each semester and students are notified through their official Oglethorpe e-mail address, of any adverse ("warning," "suspension" or "probation") SAP status.
 Students meeting all three standards of SAP, and who are not in a period of warning, suspension or probation, are considered to be in good standing for SAP purposes.
 No additional requirements are specified and no notification will be sent regarding SAP to students who are in good SAP standing.